tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_1.md

 “What the hell is—”

-KRA-KOOM!

-The trailer jolted from a violent shockwave.
+The trailer rocked from a violent shockwave.
 I pitched face-first into the door, landing hard on the floor, drenched in brown, goopy water.
 I felt the bridge of my nose, checking to see if it was broken.
 It wasn’t.

 *Lucky.
-If you call being coated in shit, lucky.*
+If you call being coated in crap, lucky.*

 I stumbled out of the bathroom, groaning.
 Knox barked by the door.
 I flung wet arms, “WHAT WAS THAT?!”